Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes. the City must provide a good faith, nonbinding estimate of how long it will take to comply with the request "within a reasonable period of time" after receiving the request.
 The City is required to make a good faith effort to fully respond within the given estimated time.

 The City must prepare an estimate of the time and cost required to complete a request within a reasonable amount of time of receipt of the request.
-If the time to prepare is estimated to be greater than two hours, the City must notify the requester before proceeding.
-The City may request payment in advance if the estimated time to complete is estimated to exceed two hours or if the requester has previously failed to pay a fee properly assessed under the FOAA.
+If the time to prepare is estimated to be greater than two hours, the City will notify the requester before proceeding to ensure that they accept the fee.
+The City may request payment prior to beginning the search for records if the estimated total cost for the request exceeds $100 or if the requester has previously failed to pay a fee properly assessed under the FOAA.